fred-juma/Certified-Kubernetes-Administrator/README.md

 Kubernetes is the Helmsman / pilot of a ship of containers.

+Kubernetes uses a RESTful API-driven architecture, accepting standard HTTP verbs.
 Communication is entirely API call-driven, which allows for flexibility.
 Cluster configuration information is stored in a JSON format inside of etcd, but is most often written in YAML by the community.
 Kubernetes agents convert the YAML to JSON prior to persistence to the database.

 Kubernetes Architecture              |